 Establishes a Wealth Tax.
-The measure institutes a state wealth tax levied on those estates of living individuals with values in excess of \$20 million as of January 1, 2006.
-The wealth tax would be based on the tax rates established by the federal estate tax, which in calendar year 2006 are scheduled to range from 18 percent to 46 percent.
+The measure institutes a state wealth tax levied on those estates of living individuals with values in excess of about \$40 million as of January 1, 2007.
+The wealth tax would be based on the tax rates established by the federal estate tax, whose top rate in calendar year 2007 will be 45 percent.
 It appears that the wealth tax would be levied on taxpayers in the state on a one-time basis, with revenues to be received in 2007-08 and 2008-09.

 Alters Income Tax Rates.
 The measure reduces the CT rate from 8.84 percent to 4 percent, reduces the CT minimum tax, and enacts various other changes to the CT.
-In addition, it imposes a 6 percent additional tax under the PIT for high-income taxpayers.
-It also eliminates the current alternative minimum tax for both the PIT and the CT.
+In addition, it imposes an additional tax under the PIT for high-income taxpayers equal to 12 percent of their taxable income.
+It also eliminates the current Alternative Minimum Tax for both the PIT and the CT.